top of page

 Retrieving SMS Replies via REST

-Use the same Basic authentication that you use to send an sms campaign.
+Use the same Basic authentication that you use to send an SMS campaign.

 POST to the URL https://smseveryone.com/api/replies

-If you don't add any extra fields in the body, (however still put the curly brace {} brackets in the body) we will pass back all replies for your account since the last time you checked.
-Any replies we pass to you are then flagged our end as 'retrieved' so that we don't pass them to you again unless you specify a date range and/or use one of the JSON body fields below.
+Any replies that we pass to you are then flagged our end as 'retrieved' so that we don't pass them to you again unless you specify a date range and/or use one of the additional JSON body fields below.

 The recommended frequency for checking for any new replies is every 5 minutes.